alexei-sintotski/dart-borg/README.md

 Executes `pub get` for multiple packages in a repository.

 Packages to bootstrap can be specified as arguments.
 If no arguments supplied, the command bootstraps all scanned packages.

-If path to Flutter SDK is defined, "flutter packages get" is used to resolve dependencies.
+Borg supports bootstrapping of both Dart and Flutter packages:

+* Flutter packages are bootstrapped using `flutter packages get` command.
+The tool recognizes Flutter packages by their dependency on the package `flutter`.
+If path to the root of Flutter SDK is not specified, bootstrapping of such package results in fatal errors with message to the user.

+* Dart packages are always bootstrapped with `pub get`.
+The reason for this is that pub get has much higher performance than its Flutter counterpart.

 # Configuration file: borg.yaml